-For outcome measures, including PRO-PMs, NQF endorsement requires an evidence-based risk adjustment strategy to account for differences in case mix across measured entities that affect the risk of the outcome independent of quality or an explanation of why risk adjustment is not required.
-Patients may have demographic, clinical, and social risk factors that vary widely across the measured providers, such as hospitals or clinician groups, and need to be considered for risk adjustment in model development.
-Developers must provide for the risk model a demonstrated conceptual and statistical rationale, which considers patient factors that are outside of the provider's control, which influence the measured outcome and are present at the start of care.
-Differences in individuals' responses related to instruments or methods, modes, and languages of administration need to be analyzed and potentially included in the risk adjustment model.
-If risk adjustment is not appropriate for the PRO-PM or unrealistic within the development timeline, the measure developer must document and provide rationale and evidence to support the lack of risk adjustment and/or provide the intended plan for future risk adjustment as more PRO-PM data become available after implementation and use in the field.
+For outcome measures, including PRO-PMs, NQF endorsement requires either an evidence-based explanation of why risk adjustment is not required or an evidence-based risk adjustment strategy to account for differences in case mix across measured entities that affect the risk of the outcome independent of quality.
+Patients may have demographic, clinical, and social risk factors that vary widely across the measured entities and need to be considered for risk adjustment in model development.
+For the risk model, developers must provide a demonstrated conceptual and statistical rationale that considers patient factors outside of the provider's control, which influence the measured outcome and are present at the start of care.
+Differences in individuals' responses related to instruments or methods, modes, and languages of administration need to be analyzed and potentially included in the risk adjustment model.29 If risk adjustment is not appropriate for the PRO-PM or unrealistic within the development timeline, the measure developer must document and provide rationale and evidence to support the lack of risk adjustment and/or provide the intended plan for future risk adjustment as more PRO-PM data become available after implementation and use in the field.^{29,30}

 Guidance on risk adjustment modeling is evolving.
 Risk-adjusting performance measures, namely outcome and cost/resources use measures, has traditionally accounted for differences in patient health status and clinical factors (e.g., comorbidities or severity of illness) that are present at the start of care.
-This approach to risk adjustment has been widely accepted and implemented within measure development.
-However, patients can also bring certain social characteristics (e.g., income, education, housing instability, food insecurity, and urbanicity/rurality) into their engagement with the healthcare system, which can influence healthcare outcomes, and that are outside the provider's control.
-The idea of incorporating these social factors into risk adjustment models for quality measurement has been debated, in brief, due to competing concerns: On one hand, not adjusting may be unfair to providers caring for more patients with these risk factors, while on the other hand, adjusting could lead to potential unintended consequences, such as masking disparities and institutionalizing differing health outcome expectations for different patient groups.
+This approach to risk adjustment has been widely accepted and implemented within measure development.^{31,32} However, patients can also bring certain social characteristics (e.g., income, education, housing instability, food insecurity, and urbanicity/rurality) into their engagement with the healthcare system, which can influence healthcare outcomes and are outside the provider's control.
+The idea of incorporating these social factors into risk adjustment models for quality measurement has been debated, in brief, due to competing concerns: On one hand, not adjusting may be unfair to providers caring for more patients with these risk factors, while on the other hand, adjusting could lead to potential unintended consequences, such as obscuring differences in quality among providers and institutionalizing differing health outcome expectations for different patient groups.